zmois/aqi-python/README.md

 In the beginning, an AirNow API account is required to obtain the API keys and get access to the web services and data feeds.
 Go to https://docs.airnowapi.org/login and Request an AirNow API Account.
 Once the account is created, API Keys will be granted.
 The API key must be saved in keys.py file: *API_KEYS = "XXXXXXXX-XXXX-XXXX-XXXXXXXXXXXX"*

 - Clone or Download the project
-- Create the virtual environment and install program dependencies from 'requirement.txt'
+- Create the virtual environment `python3 -m venv /path/to/new/virtual/environment` (more details here https://docs.python.org/3/library/venv.html)
+- Install program dependencies from `requirement.txt` file by typing `pip3 install -r requirements.txt` in the command line
-- Open the code in Visual Studio Code and run the code by 'python requestAQI.py' command
+- Open the code in Visual Studio Code and run the code by `python requestAQI.py` command

 OR